Songonge/Excel-Projects/Finance Analysis/README.md

 ----

 ## Project Overview
-This project analyzes customer income and spending behaviors using a dataset containing demographic information (dim_customers) and financial transactions (fact_spends).
+This project, completed in **Excel**, analyzes customer income and spending behaviors using a dataset containing demographic information (dim_customers) and financial transactions (fact_spends).
 The entire workflow, from data cleaning to insight generation and dashboard creation, was completed in **Microsoft Excel**.

 The goal was to analyze how spending patterns differ among customers from various income brackets.
 Then, answer key business questions about customer demographics, income, and spending patterns across categories, payment methods, cities, and occupations.